synek317/synek317.github.com/_includes/short_about.md

-I've been a developer since the late 90's.
+<p>I've been a developer since the late 90's.
 I learned to code as a child.
 A child's brain is simple.
 So as a child, I learnt to write simple code.
 My body grew up but my brain remained simple.
-Simplicity is beauty.
+Simplicity is beauty.</p>

+<p>Side note: I'm not a native English speaker.
+I don't even think my english is good.
+If you spotted any gramatical error, let me know via <a href="mailto:synek317@gmail.com">e-mail</a> or just make a <a href="https://github.com/synek317/synek317.github.com/compare">pull request</a></p>